 - Final Report A Final Report may be submitted no sooner than one quarter prior to the reporting period end date.
-For example, if the reporting period end date is December 31, 2009, a Grantee could submit the Final Report as early as October 1, 2009. - Non-Final Report A non-Final Report may be submitted no sooner than 10 business days (or 14 calendar days) prior to the reporting period end date.
-For example, if the reporting period end date is December 31, 2009, a Grantee could submit a non-final report as early as December 17, 2009.
+For example, if the reporting period end date is December 31, 2013, a Grantee could submit the Final Report as early as October 1, 2013. - Non-Final Report A non-Final Report may be submitted no sooner than 10 business days (or 14 calendar days) prior to the reporting period end date.
+For example, if the reporting period end date is December 31, 2013, a Grantee could submit a non-final report as early as December 17, 2013.

 Delinquent Reporting.
-A Grantee is required to submit an SF-425 every quarter, even if the Grantee is delinquent in prior period reporting, once the project has begun or at least one report has been submitted.
+A Grantee is required to submit an SF-425 every quarter, even if delinquent in prior period reporting, once the project has begun or at least one report has been submitted.
 If the Grantee is delinquent in reporting on multiple quarters, the Grantee will be required to submit one SF-425 for each delinquent quarter.
-If, this is the Grantee's first time submission there is no need to catch-up with previous SF-425's.
+If this is the Grantee's first submission, there is no need to catch up with previous SF-425s.

-The current reporting period is for the quarter ending 09/30/09, and the grant is not yet expired.
-The Grantee's last quarterly report was submitted for the quarter ending on 12/31/08.
+The current reporting period is for the quarter ending 09/30/13, and the grant is not yet expired.
+The Grantee's last quarterly report was submitted for the quarter ending on 12/31/12.
 The Grantee must submit individual quarterly reports for the reporting periods ending:

-The Grantee should report expenses in the appropriate quarter in which they were incurred and carry the cumulative totals forward to the next reporting quarter.
-Please contact the COPS Response Center at 1.800.421.6770 to discuss bringing SF-425 reporting up to date.
+The grantee should report expenses in the appropriate quarter in which they were incurred and carry the cumulative totals forward to the next reporting quarter.
+Please contact the COPS Office Response Center at 1.800.421.6770 to discuss bringing SF-425 reporting up to date.

 Final SF-425 Reporting by Grantee.
-A Grantee is required to submit a Final SF-425 no later than 90 days after the Grantee has reported and expended its total allowable federal share for the Grant Number, or after the expiration date of the award.
-Additionally, after the 90-day period, the Grantee is no longer eligible to draw down funds.
-A Final SF-425 is indicated by checking "YES" in Block 6-Final Report in the Online Grants Management form.
+A Grantee is required to submit a Final SF-425 no later than 90 days after the Grantee has reported and expended the total allowable federal share for the Grant Number, or after the expiration date of the award.
+Additionally, after the 90-day period, the Grantee is not longer eligible to draw down grant funds.
+A Final SF-425 is indicated by checking "YES" in Block 6-Final Report.